spacelift-io/user-documentation/docs/concepts/user-management/README.md

 ## User

 Users are individuals invited through their email and authenticated using your account's Identity Provider.
 Users can have personal permissions assigned.
+If a user gains Spacelift access through both invites/login policy and IdP group mapping, the permissions ultimately applied to them are a **combination** of the user permission set and group permission set.

 ## Roles in User Management